Wreck of the Titanic: Salvaging the Titanic

 Almost immediately after the Titanic sank on 15 April 1912, proposals were advanced to salvage it from its resting place in the North Atlantic Ocean, despite her exact location and condition being unknown.
 The families of several wealthy victims of the disaster – the Guggenheims, Astors, and Wideners – formed a consortium and contracted the Merritt and Chapman Derrick and Wrecking Company to raise the Titanic.
 The project was soon abandoned as impractical as the divers could not even reach a significant fraction of the necessary depth, where the pressure is over 6000 psi, about 400 standard atmospheres.
-The company considered dropping dynamite on the wreck to dislodge bodies which would float to the surface, but finally gave up after oceanographers suggested that the extreme pressure would have compressed the bodies into gelatinous lumps.
+The company considered dropping dynamite on the wreck to dislodge bodies, which would float to the surface, but finally gave up after oceanographers suggested that the extreme pressure would have compressed the bodies into gelatinous lumps.
 In fact, this was incorrect.
 Whale falls, a phenomenon not discovered until 1987 – coincidentally, by the same submersible used for the first crewed expedition to the Titanic the year before – demonstrate that water-filled corpses, in this case cetaceans, can sink to the bottom essentially intact.
-The high pressure and low temperature of the water would have prevented significant quantities of gas forming during decomposition, preventing the bodies of Titanic victims from rising back to the surface.
+The high pressure and low temperature of the water would have prevented large quantities of gas from forming during decomposition, preventing the bodies of Titanic victims from rising back to the surface.

 In later years, numerous proposals were put forward to salvage the Titanic.
-However, all fell afoul of practical and technological difficulties, a lack of funding and, in many cases, a lack of understanding of the physical conditions at the wreck site.
+However, all fell afoul of practical and technological difficulties, a lack of funding, and, in many cases, a lack of understanding of the physical conditions at the wreck site.
 Charles Smith, a Denver architect, proposed in March 1914 to attach electromagnets to a submarine which would be irresistibly drawn to the wreck's steel hull.
-Having found its exact position, more electromagnets would be sent down from a fleet of barges which would winch the Titanic to the surface.
-An estimated cost of US$1.5 million ($ today) and its impracticality meant that the idea was not put into practice.
+Having found its exact position, more electromagnets would be sent down from a fleet of barges, which would winch the Titanic to the surface.
+An estimated cost of US$1.5 million ($ today) and its impracticality meant that the idea was not implemented.
 Another proposal involved raising the Titanic by means of attaching balloons to her hull using electromagnets.
 Once enough balloons had been attached, the ship would float gently to the surface.
 Again, the idea got no further than the drawing board.